salehinejad/LiteHAR/README.md

 # LiteHAR
-LiteHAR: LIGHTWEIGHT HUMAN ACTIVITY RECOGNITION FROM WIFI SIGNALS WITH RANDOM CONVOLUTION KERNELS
+LiteHAR: Lightweight Human Activity Recognition from WiFi Signals with Random Convolution Kernels

 By Hojjat Salehinejad and Shahrokh Valaee

+accepted for presentation at IEEE ICASSP 2022.

-This repo contains codes for the above paper.
-The codes will be released after acceptance of the submited paper to IEEE ICASSP 2022.
+This repo contains codes for the experiments in the above paper.
+The codes will be released soon.